ChrisM-X/Payloads_Cheat-Sheets/Web Security Payloads/Portswigger - Web Security Academy/Access Control/README.md

 ### HTTP Header Bypass
 * Use non-standard headers to potentially bypass access control restrictions on endpoints.

-* For example, the following header can be used to access the admin interface on the application  -  X-Original-URL: /admin
+* For example, the following header can be used to access the admin interface on the application:  X-Original-URL: /admin

 ### HTTP Method Bypass
 * Use different HTTP methods when requesting a resource.
 This may bypass the access controls implemented on the endpoint.